 - Review the transactions you imported and decide if you want to accept them.

 - Repeat for other files as desired.

-As of 2018, QuickBooks can only accept files up to 350 KB in size.
+QuickBooks can accept files up to 350 KB in size.
 If the file you get from your credit card provider is larger than that, try shortening the timeframe and downloading two or more files instead of just one.
 Also keep in mind that if the oldest transaction in your file is older than the opening balance date in your QuickBooks account history, the software will automatically change the opening day and balance in your QuickBooks records.

 To continue uploading transactions into your cloud-based accounting software, just make sure your banking or credit card account is connected to QuickBooks moving forward.
 Then, the transactions should be synced automatically.

 Expense Receipts on the Go

 When you’re running a business, you often incur a lot of little expenses while you’re on the go.
 You may buy office supplies on the spur of the moment one day, take a client out for coffee the next day, and incur lots of other big and small expenses as well.
 If you’re paying with cash or using an account that’s not connected to your QuickBooks software, you need tools that can help you record expense receipts on the go.

 Apps such as IQBoxy and Nexonia Expenses help you do that.
 You or your authorized employees simply snap a photograph of the receipt, and then these apps automatically upload the information to your QuickBooks accounting software.
 You can also snap photos of receipts and upload them automatically using the QuickBooks app.

 Even if the expense is small, you still need to track it.
 Little expenses can add up over time, and if you don’t track those expenses, you miss out on valuable tax deductions.
 You also compromise the accuracy of your financial records.
 If you generate profit-and-loss reports or cash flow statements, for example, your records won’t be as detailed and accurate as they should be.